IOC approves five additional sports for LA 2028 Olympics, including cricket

 There was no space for breakdance, which will not return after making its Olympic debut in Paris next year.

-Meanwhile, the status of boxing at the 2028 Games remains uncertain after the IOC stripped the International Boxing Association of its recognition following a dispute over how the sport is governed.
+Meanwhile, the status of boxing at the 2028 Games remains uncertain after the IOC stripped the International Boxing Association (IBA) of its recognition following a dispute over how the sport is governed.
 Boxing has been part of every Olympics since 1920 and will feature at next year’s Paris Games.

-But in June, the International Boxing Association was effectively expelled from the Olympic movement following a bitter dispute between Games chiefs and its Russian president, Umar Kremlev.
+But in June, the IBA was effectively expelled from the Olympic movement following a bitter dispute between its Russian president, Umar Kremlev, and the IOC.

-This following concerns over the credibility of IBA sanctioned tournaments as well as the boxing governing body’s finances and governance.
+This, after concerns over the credibility of IBA-sanctioned tournaments as well as the boxing governing body’s finances and governance.